libsdl-org/SDL/docs/README-migration.md

 * SDL_JoystickPathForIndex() - replaced with SDL_GetJoystickInstancePath()
 * SDL_NumJoysticks() - replaced with SDL_GetJoysticks()

+The following symbols have been removed:
+* SDL_JOYBALLMOTION

 ## SDL_keyboard.h

 The following functions have been renamed: